dcurtis/markdown-mark/README.md

 ![Markdown Mark Spec](http://cargo.dustincurtis.com/projects/mdown_spec.png?2)

-Let the border be 1/2 of X. The internal whitespace between the M glyph, the down arrow, and the box border should be precisely X.
+Let the border be 1/2 of X. The internal whitespace between the M icon, the down arrow, and the box border should be precisely X.

 ##Usage